 If your research will involve human subjects and/or identifiable private information about them, consult Swarthmore's Institutional Review Board.

-If your research will involve recombinant DNA, consult with the IRB and Research Compliance Manager at firstname.lastname@example.org regarding review by the Institutional Biosafety Committee (IBC).
+If your research will involve recombinant DNA, consult with IRB and Research Compliance Manager Jena Fioravanti, CIP at firstname.lastname@example.org regarding review by the Institutional Biosafety Committee (IBC).

-If your research will involve animals, contact Swarthmore's Institutional Animal Care and Use Committee (IACUC) at email@example.com.
+If your research will involve animals, contact Kendra Ashenfelder, animal facilities manager and co-chair of the Institutional Animal Care and Use Committee (IACUC), at email@example.com.

-If applying online to a government agency, see the Sponsored Programs Guide to Preparing Electronic Proposals.
+If applying online to a government agency, please consult with Sponsored Programs well in advance of starting your electronic submission.